akshatasProjects/JS-Algo-freeCodeCamp/JS-MusicPlayer/Readme.md

   The map() method is used to iterate through an array and return a new array.
 It's helpful when you want to create a new array based on the values of an existing array

   Notice that the map() method takes a function as an argument.
 This is called a callback function, which is a function that is passed to another function as an argument.

+- The join() method is used to concatenate all the elements of an array into a single string.
+It takes an optional parameter called a separator which is used to separate each element of the array.

+- Optional chaining (?.) helps prevent errors when accessing nested properties that might be null or undefined.
+  ex: const zipCode = user.address?.zipCode;
+  // Returns undefined instead of throwing an error as zipCode is not available in the object

+- The sort() method converts elements of an array into strings and sorts them in place based on their values in the UTF-16 encoding.
+  - Strings are compared lexicographically which means they are compared character by character.
+For example, "Apples" is less than "Bananas" because "A" comes before "B" in the alphabet